dpouris/gottp/README.md

 ## Installation

-Probably the easiest way it to build, alias and run the binary.
+Probably the easiest way is to build, alias and run the binary.
 If you want to do it another way feel free.

 ```shell
 $ go build main.go get.go